 Release date: June 2015

-Lost In Translation is a lovely collection of beautiful words, but its also a binder of life lessons as each word has been carefully selected to have high emotive expression that encourages a positive outlook and embraces a mindful approach to life.
+Lost In Translation is a lovely collection of beautiful words, but it is also a binder of life lessons as each word has been carefully selected to have high emotive expression that encourages a positive outlook and embraces a mindful approach to life.